glucksfall/atlas/docs/NetProteinProtein.rst

    :encoding: latin-1

 .. note::
+    **Visualization in Cytoscape.** Currently, Atlas do not export networks into graphml that could be imported into Cytoscape.
-    **Visualization in Cytoscape.** Cytoscape cannot import hyper-graphs.
-To do so, Create simple networks and right-click to embed a subnetwork in the corresponding node.
+    To construct visual representations, please create simple networks and right-click to embed a subnetwork in the corresponding node.

     .. image:: Fig_Lactose_PPINetwork.png